Marry-your-rapist law: Tunisia

 Under the Ben Ali regime, women's rights were not given much importance.
 Women made up only 20% of Tunisia's work force, and they were constrained to low-paying, insecure jobs.
 Rural Tunisian women also faced deprivation and hardship.
 Freedoms of expression and association were limited.
 Heavy restrictions on registration to work for women's organizations and political parties were in place.
 The overwhelming participation of women during the Tunisian revolution in 2011 made way for transformative changes in Tunisian politics in regards to gender.
 Tunisia has since been a symbol of advancement of women's rights in the Arab world, being one of the first countries to establish women's voting rights, right to abortion, right to divorce and outlawing polygamy.
 At the outset of the revolution, women were as active as men in demanding equal access to jobs, education and basic rights and freedoms.
 Women were heavily involved in the drafting of the new constitution after the revolution, which guarantees equality based on gender in at least one area.
 Article 21 of the constitution states that "All male and female citizens have the same rights and duties.
 They are equal before the law without discrimination."
 Candidate quotas were introduced in Article 16, which guaranteed equal representation of women in politics.
 Considering the importance given to women's rights, many considered the repeal of the "marry-your-rapist" law a matter of time.
 When Article 277 was repealed, Bochra Belhaj, a parliament member, passed out celebratory jasmine blossoms.
 The new law, called Law No. 58 of 2017 of 11 August 2017, went into effect on 1 February 2018.

 Uruguay

-Article 116 of the Penal Code and Articles 22 and 23 of the executive order nº 15.032 of Uruguay were repealed in 2006.
+Article 116 of the Penal Code and Articles 22 and 23 of the executive order nº 15.032 of Uruguay were repealed in 2005.
 The articles stated that in crimes of sexual assault, statutory rape, abduction, and disrespect of modesty, the penalty would be extinguished in cases where the assailant and the victim made a matrimonial contract.

 United States

-Even though on a Federal Level this law does not exist, a certain phenomenon that resembles marry-your-rapist laws existed in some U.S. states, formerly in Missouri and Florida.
+Though there is no federal marry-your-rapist law in the United States, laws resembling marry-your-rapist laws formerly existed in Missouri and Florida.
 This resulted from loopholes in laws that allow for marriage below the age of consent, thus circumventing statutory rape laws.